PrimozGodec/ImageColorization/README.md

 =========================

 Image and video colorizer is package for automatic image and video colorization.
-Models are allready trained
+Models are already trained.

 ## Instalation

-Installation is done in 5 easy steps.
+Installation can be done in 5 easy steps

 1. Install all requirements for [Tensorflow](https://www.tensorflow.org/install/ "Tensorflow") without installing Tensorflow itself.